julianeon/julianeon/product_support.md

 ## Support Protocols

 At one level, support is about doing the work of answering customer questions.
-At another level, though, it's about helping the company to help the customer better.
+At another level, though, it's about helping the company serve the customer better.

 At a minimum, there should be a system in place to register all requests, and make sure they're all responded to in a timely fashion.
 For me, that system was usually Zendesk.